FreeTile/Binance/README.md

 Sorry, there is a lot of junk in my code, its my first try to create working neural network.

 ## Overall
 There are some scripts that can automatically buy and sell kryptocurrency based on neural network.
-All of you need are API key and API secret from your Binance account, how to create it you can find (https://www.binance.com/en/support/faq/how-to-create-api-keys-on-binance-360002502072 "here").
+All of you need are API key and API secret from your Binance account, how to create it you can find [here](https://www.binance.com/en/support/faq/how-to-create-api-keys-on-binance-360002502072).
 This project already have 1 best individual for traning and one traned model, so you can just run Trading.py with your API settings.
 More details about each script are written after Getting start

 ## Getting start
 There is two scripts that can't use in the next paragraph, Average_shadows and LoadData.
 Average shadows calculate average number betwen open price and lowest price and betwen highest price and close price or vice versa.